oluadeleye/Daily-Blog/README.md

 ### Intro: The journey begins.

 Currently decided to learn a new skill after seeing a Wednesday motivation tweet on how to tackle boredom.
 I choose web development because it was one of the skills listed in the tweet that caught my attention.
+You can also follow me on [Twitter](https://twitter.com/blockchaintron).

 ### Day 1: November 11.
 2018